 - Provision was particularly effective for ESOL learners when classes contained additional support from a second practitioner for learners with less developed language skills.

 - There was some confusion amongst parents and schools about what FF was about, and what it was trying to achieve.

 - Some schools were reluctant to release children, particularly as they were at KS2, for shared activities with parents as a part of the FF programmes.

 - Some courses had problems with technology, which is an integral part of the FF programme.
 CfL will develop additional guidance for tutors to conduct a pre-course digital audit, including assessing issues of connectivity.

 Points to consider

-- Follow up interviews to assess the impact of the programme took place at different time points, and some parents may have needed more time to incorporate the full learning outcomes from the programme into their behaviours and daily routines.
+- Follow up interviews to assess the impact of the programme took place at different time points.

 - This report is relevant to all stakeholders, charities and policymakers with an interest in financial education interventions among disadvantaged parents and children, and particularly those looking to commission or facilitate interventions aimed at people with English as a second language.

 Some of the findings could potentially be generalised to the wider population as indicative of ‘what works’ among this target group.